awsdocs/amazon-sns-developer-guide/doc_source/mobile-push-send-devicetoken.md

  You can add device tokens and registration IDs to Amazon SNS using the following methods:
 + Manually add a single token to AWS using the AWS Management Console
-+ Migrate existing tokens from a CSV file to AWS using the AWS Management Console
 + Upload several tokens using the `CreatePlatformEndpoint` API
 + Register tokens from devices that will install your apps in the future